jvta/AzureVM/README.md

 In addition to VM Name and Size you can also set:
 * OS disk parameters for size in GB and storage type
-* Availability Set requirement, AV Set name and whether to create new or reference existing
+* Availability Set or Zone requirement, AV Set name and whether to create new or reference existing, AV Zone ID if required
 * The Timezone to set on a Windows VM (defaults to AUS Eastern Standard Time)
 * Whether to enable Hybrid Use Benefit licencing for Windows VM
 * Whether to use Boot Diagnostics; to create a new or use existing storage account; and the account type to create if required